 What is JavaScript used for?
-This post will tell you in detail about the use and applications of JavaScript in the modern web, including mobile apps, web technologies, and game development.
+This article will tell you in detail about the usage of JavaScript in the modern web, including web technologies, game development, and mobile apps.

 JavaScript – The Basics